-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 However, the most typical defence is the lack of proof of the damage or its amount (or the defective quantification of the damage due to deficiencies in the expert report).

 The passing-on defence is also common.
-Although this defence is now included in Article 78 of the Law on the Defence of Competition, it was already recognised by the Spanish Supreme Court in its leading judgment of 7 November 2013 regarding a sugar cartel.
-The new provisions of the Law on the Defence of Competition state that the burden of proving that the whole or part of the overcharge resulting from the infringement was passed on rests with the defendant, which may reasonably require disclosure from the claimant or from third parties (see question 7.1 on disclosure requests).
+Although this defence is now included in Article 78 of the Law on the Defence of Competition, it was already recognised by the Supreme Court in its leading judgment of 7 November 2013 regarding a sugar cartel.
+The new provisions of the Law on the Defence of Competition state that the burden of proving that all or some of the overcharge resulting from the infringement was passed on rests with the defendant, which may reasonably require disclosure from the claimant or from third parties in order to prove it (see question 7.1 on disclosure requests).
+In the Decennial Insurance case (deriving from National Markets and Competition Commission Resolution S/0037/08 of 12 November 2009), the Madrid Court of Appeals in Judgment.
+377/2022 of 19 May 2022 (which became final after the Supreme Court declared the cassation appeal inadmissible in June 2024) dismissed the follow-on claim of a real estate developer, considering that any damage would have been entirely passed on to the final customers (ie, homebuyers).

 9 Settlement